 After about 1.5 hours, you will cross a stream and reach the Laga Dinga campsite called Lekh Dinga.
 The residence of Laga Dinga come here for the summer for settlement and also visited by the Limi people in the autumn for trading.

 Overnight stay in Lekh Dinga.

-On this day you will bid farewell to Limi valley and the surrounding regions as you head to the capital of Humla; Simikot.
+On this day, you will bid farewell to Limi valley and the surrounding regions as you head to the capital of Humla, Simikot.
 Early in the morning, after having breakfast, you will begin your trek.
 In the initial leg of the trek, you will pass by the villages of Yapka and Tangin on the left, while the village of Aul Dinga is on the right.
 After passing them, you will take a steep descend towards the Yapka Khola.
-Reaching closer, you will cross the wooden bridge and then climb to Okhreni which is a Thakuri Village.
+Reaching closer, you will cross the wooden bridge and then climb to Okhreni, a Thakuri Village.